-The UGDK estimators are an improvement on existing science but they are strictly dependent on a-priori knowledge of the measurement error.
+The new solutions presented are an improvement to the existing science but there is more work to be done in the future.
+The UGDK estimator is strictly dependent on apriori knowledge of the measurement error.
 It has been shown that the measurement error trace can itself be estimated but not the whole measurement covariance matrix.
 An estimator for the whole matrix would be most ideal but was not found in the course of this study.
 In addition, the statistical properties were not explored in this paper when the points do not have the same measurement covariance.
 This will surely introduce an additional error or bias in the estimators' answers.